jq-rs/mles-client/README.md

 [![Crates.io](https://img.shields.io/crates/v/mles-client.svg)](https://crates.io/crates/mles-client)
 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-A secure WebSocket-based messaging client with proxy capabilities.
-The client supports end-to-end encryption using XChaCha20-Poly1305 and features both direct messaging and message proxying between servers.
+A prototype implementation of the [Mles v2 protocol](https://github.com/jq-rs/mles-rs).
+This client serves as an example implementation and proof-of-concept for the protocol, demonstrating WebSocket-based messaging with end-to-end encryption using XChaCha20-Poly1305.

+**⚠️ Important Note:** This is a prototype implementation intended for demonstration and learning purposes.
+It should not be used in production environments or for any critical applications.

+## About Mles Protocol

+This client implements the [Mles v2 protocol](https://github.com/jq-rs/mles-rs) (Modern Lightweight channEl Service), a client-server data distribution protocol designed for lightweight and reliable distributed publish-subscribe data service.
+For production implementations and more detailed protocol specifications, please visit https://mles.io.

-## Features
+## Client Features

 - End-to-end encryption using XChaCha20-Poly1305
 - Real-time messaging with colorized usernames